Poorva17/ammonite-sample/Readme.md

 ./sample-bootstrap
 ```

-It also works as expected when running `sbt run` from the root directory of the project.
+It also works as expected when running `sbt sample/run` from the root directory of the project.